SoumyajitD/SoumyajitD/README.md

 ## I'm an Indie Developer, budding engineer, gamer, and a hardcore meme lover!

-- 🔭 I’m currently working on API's
+- 🔭 I’m currently preparing for Placements
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Backend
 - 👯 I’m looking to collaborate with other Web Devs
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects

 <br>